 But it is only in their very last house that I really remember them – a small, ground-floor retirement flat round the corner from Bishops Grove, where they moved during their final years.
 When we came down from Scotland to visit them (which was relatively infrequently), it was always a disappointment to me that the house held no memories of my father’s boyhood.
 In contrast, our McKay grandparents’ house in Edinburgh was full of traces of our mother’s life as a young girl, and we delighted in the stories which connected our childhood to hers through a sense of place.

 Now I realise that part of the feeling of being disconnected from my grandparents’ past, and that of my father’s, was because we had always visited them in that neutral, ‘story-free’ space.
 No family events had ever taken place in those bright, modern rooms.
-No pre-war possessions cluttered up the small flat (most of those having already been lost or destroyed through bombs or carelessness).
-Unlike the long-gone house in Denmark Road, it was a place which did not surrender any clues to what had happened before.
+No pre-war possessions cluttered up the flat (most having already been lost or destroyed through bombs or carelessness).
+Unlike the long-demolished house in Denmark Road, it was a place which did not surrender any clues to what had gone before.

 Merry Christmas! from The Incidental Genealogist, December 2015.